alcionai/corso-roadmap/README.md

 ## Workflow feature areas

-The following is a list of feature areas which are currently tracked.
+The following is a list of feature areas which are currently tracked (intended to have support).

 * **area:install** - Functionality related to Corso installation and packaging.